OSRUI's newest program for storytellers, clergy, educators, youth workers, camp staff and all those who enjoy the world of Jewish stories.

 Tell Me a Story: The Power of Telling Tales

 In Honor of Maggid: What's Your Story?

-Dowload a list of the workshops that will be offered.
+Dowload a list of the workshops that were offered at Maggid 2013.

 2015 tuition to be determined, 2013 tuition was $395 for the Workshop which includes lodging, meals and all programming and materials.
 Semi-private housing is available in the Schaalman Lodge, the Daniel M. Soref Education and Alumni Center, and the Bayit (rooms with 2 twin beds and private or adjoining bath).
 A limited number of private rooms are available for $100 additional.

 Registration opens fall 2014.
 At that time you will be able to click on the link to online registration near the bottom of this page.
 Applications will be accepted on a first-come, first-served basis until the program is filled.
 After you register online, finalize your registration by mailing your check made payable to OSRUI to: Maggid/OSRUI, 1121 Lake Cook Road, Suite D, Deerfield IL 60015.

 We regret that we cannot accept payment by credit card as we are trying to keep the costs as reasonable as possible.

 The Maggid Storytelling Workshop takes place at Olin-Sang-Ruby Union Institute, the regional camp of the Union for Reform Judaism in Oconomowoc, Wisconsin, located between Milwaukee and Madison.
 Attendees are responsible for their own transportation to camp.
 The nearest airport is Milwaukee, Wisconsin (MKE / Mitchell Field).
 The best time to arrive at the Milwaukee Airport is between 1:00 and 3:00 pm.
 The camp is also a 2-hour drive from O’Hare Airport in Chicago.